Figure 1: Tracheal cell (green) ramifying on a set of muscles (microtubules stained in red) in a Drosophila larva.

 One study concerns an extremely complex single cell, the terminal cell of the Drosophila tracheal system.
-It is highly branched and carries air to target tissues through an intracellular tube bounded by plasma membrane.
+It is highly branched and carries air to target tissues through an intracellular tube bounded by plasma membrane (see figure 1).
 During its rapid growth, the cell faces the task of synthesising large amounts of membrane and sorting it correctly to defined membrane domains.
 Extensive re-organisation of the secretory organelles precedes membrane growth.
-We are finding out how the cytoskeleton, small GTPases and polarity determinants direct the process, and how membrane trafficking processes contribute to building the tube.
+We are investigating how the cytoskeleton, small GTPases and polarity determinants direct the process, and how membrane trafficking processes contribute to building the tube.

-In another project, we try to understand how the forces generated by individual cells are integrated within the supracellular organisation of the whole organism to give the tissue its final shape (see figure 1).
+In another project, we are aiming to understand how the forces generated by individual cells are integrated within the supracellular organisation of the whole organism to give the tissue its final shape (see figure 2).
 We study the formation of the ventral furrow in the early Drosophila embryo.
-The cells that form the furrow are the major force generators driving invagination, but to allow furrow formation, neighbouring cells must respond and they may contribute.
+The cells that form the furrow are the major force generators driving invagination, but to allow furrow formation, neighbouring cells must respond and they may contribute to the process.
 To understand force integration across many cell populations, we use simultaneous time-lapse imaging of multiple-angle views of the gastrulating embryo.
 We measure the specific shape changes in all the cells of the embryo, as well as the speed and direction of their movements.
 Genetic and mechanical manipulations reveal the underlying control circuits.

 In vivo imaging of innate immune responses

 Fish model systems allow in vivo observation of physiological processes.
 Specifically, we watch pathogens and the cells that attack them.
-We use genetically and chemically engineered in vivo fluorescent reporters to assay immune and stress responses in real time and at high spatial and temporal resolution as the cells of the fish encounter pathogens and stress signals (see figure 2).
+We use genetically and chemically engineered in vivo fluorescent reporters to assay immune and stress responses in real time and at high spatial and temporal resolution as the cells of the fish encounter pathogens and stress signals.